 ‘This here is my life, my soul.
 If you take the land away from me, you take my life.’

 Threats and challenges today

-In the 514 years since Europeans arrived in Brazil, the tribal peoples there have experienced genocide on a huge scale, and the loss of most of their land.
+Since Europeans arrived in Brazil over 500 years ago, the tribal peoples there have experienced genocide on a huge scale, and the loss of most of their land.

 ‘We didn’t know the white people were going to take our land.
 We didn’t know anything about deforestation.
 We didn’t know about the laws of the white men.’